 The Huskies welcome eight new assistants along with returning offensive line coach Mike Foley

-Don Patterson, who has enjoyed a long and successful college football career as both a head coach and an assistant, in in his first year as Assistant Head Football Coach at UConn and has position responsibilities with the tight ends in 2015.
+Don Patterson, who has enjoyed a long and successful college football career as both a head coach and an assistant, in in his second year as Assistant Head Football Coach at UConn and has position responsibilities with the tight ends in 2015.
 Last season, Patterson worked with the quarterbacks.

-Most recently, Patterson served as the quarterbacks coach and recruiting coordinator at Buffalo for the past three seasons.
+Patterson served as the quarterbacks coach and recruiting coordinator at Buffalo from 2010-13 before coming to UConn.
 Patterson helped lead Buffalo to an appearance in the Famous Idaho Potato Bowl this past season as quarterback Joe Licata passed for 2,824 yards and 24 touchdowns.
 In 2012, both Alex Zordich and Licata posted good numbers as Zordich threw for 1,254 yards and nine touchdowns while Licata passed for 1,045 yards and seven touchdowns.

 Patterson was the head coach at Western Illinois from 1999-2009 and had a 62-45 career record in 11 seasons before illness forced him to step away from coaching for a year.
 He led the Leathernecks to three NCAA playoff berths, a pair of Gateway Football Conference titles and a No. 1 national ranking in 2003.
 In his decade as head coach, Patterson produced 108 all-conference honorees, 34 academic all-conference selections, 59 All-Americans, including two consensus all-Americans, and two academic All-Americans.

 Patterson led Western Illinois to the NCAA Division I-AA playoffs in 2000 (first round), 2002 (second round) and 2003 (second round).
 Western Illinois won Gateway league titles in 2000 and '02.